SilvioSerafin/silvio-data-portfolio/capstone-google-data-analytics/README.md

 # Google Data Analytics Capstone – Cyclistic Case Study

-This is the final case study project from the Google Data Analytics Certificate, completed in July 2025.
+This is the final case study project from the Google Data Analytics Certificate

 ## 🔍 Project Summary